core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 e.g. by encrypting a timestamp with a key that changes with every event to obtain "usable once but only for 5 minutes"-style semantics.

-### Authority over synchronized property {#source-of-truth}
+### Authority over used information {#source-of-truth}

 The information extracted by the server from the request Echo value has different sources of truth depending on the application.
 Understanding who or what is the authoritative source of that information helps the server implementer decide the necessary protection of the Echo value.

-If all that the server extracts is information which the client is the sole authority for, (which is another way of saying that the server has to trust the client on whatever Echo is used for), then the server can issue Echo values that do not need to be protected on their own.
+If all that the server extracts is information which the client is authorized to provide arbitrarily, (which is another way of saying that the server has to trust the client on whatever Echo is used for), then the server can issue Echo values that do not need to be protected on their own.
 They still need to be covered by the security protocol that covers the rest of the message,